gparant/test.screlec/README.md

 # Hello, welcome to the test

-Your mission is to finish that exercise in One day.
+Your mission is to finish that exercise in one day.

 To start you can fork the repository.